KKVANONYMOUS/facebook-clone/README.md

 # facebook-clone
 ## About
-This is a web app which currently contains some of the features of Facebook like:-
+This is a web app which is made for education purposes only.
+Currently it contains some of the features of Facebook like:-
 - User Authentication
 - Profile
 - Posts
 - Post liking
 - Comments

+More features will be updated shortly...
 ## Technical Stack
 - NodeJS
 - ExpressJS